yegor256/blog/_posts/2015/mar/2015-03-09-objects-end-with-er.md

 by Ben Hall.
-The main argument against this "-er" suffix is that "when you need a manager, it's often a sign that the managed are just plain old data structures and that the manager is the smart procedure doing the real work".
+The main argument against this "-er" suffix is that "when you need a manager, it's often a sign that the managed are just plain old data structures and that the manager is the smart procedure doing the real work."

 I totally agree but would like to add a few words to this.